stat/go-events/README.md

 * implement cassandra as the raw stream data stores for filtered and discarded
 * establish cassandra schema migrations
 * implmement postgres as the persistant cached data store against redis
+* implmement postgres postgis and migrations for spatial functions
 * implemment data expirations/cleaners within redis